What is Carnival Cruise’s Circle C?

 You will have to register your kids for the Circle C kids club.
 This can either be done online ahead of time or onboard.

-The 12 year olds will be issued a wristband that they must wear through out the cruise.
-The wrist band will show their muster station (emergency gathering spot).
 The Circle C participants are able to come and go as they please.
 A parent does not need to sign them in and out like they do in the younger kids clubs.

 Tip – Have your young teens go to the meet and greet.